Brandon Crawford Player Props: Giants vs. Rays

-On Monday, Brandon Crawford (.189 on-base percentage in past 10 games, 82 points below season-long percentage) and the San Francisco Giants face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 9:45 PM ET.
+Brandon Crawford -- with an on-base percentage of .167 in his past 10 games, 104 points lower than his season-long percentage -- will be in action for the San Francisco Giants versus the Tampa Bay Rays, with Zack Littell on the hill, on August 15 at 9:45 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Rangers.
+He had a hitless performance in his previous game (0-for-3) against the Rays.

 Brandon Crawford Game Info & Props vs. the Rays